microsoft/pxt/docs/touchdevelop.md

 This new Introductory Computer Science curriculum will be available to existing Microsoft Imagine Academy customers for feedback in late May, with an expected full product launch later this summer.
 When the beta launches in May, we will include an initial set of lessons for each topic area, as well as an introduction, educator lessons, and even a few advanced topics.

-## Some handy links
+## More information

-* The Touch Develop team tells more about the [retirement of Touch Develop](https://makecode.com/tdteam)
+* Read more about the [retirement of Touch Develop](https://makecode.com/tdteam), from the Touch Develop team;
-* If you have questions about Touch Develop please talk to us on yammer at [Touch Develop](https://www.yammer.com/microsoftteachers/#/threads/inGroup?type=in_group&feedId=6287047&view=all)
+* If you have questions about Touch Develop please talk to us on yammer at [Touch Develop](https://www.yammer.com/microsoftteachers/#/threads/inGroup?type=in_group&feedId=6287047&view=all);
-* For questions around CCGA please talk to us on Yammer at [CCGA Educators](https://www.yammer.com/microsoftteachers/#/threads/inGroup?type=in_group&feedId=6454453&view=all)
+* For questions around CCGA please talk to us on Yammer at [CCGA Educators](https://www.yammer.com/microsoftteachers/#/threads/inGroup?type=in_group&feedId=6454453&view=all);
-* Information on transitioning from Touch Develop to MakeCode (especially regarding the sprite-based game engine) can be found at https://makecode.com/td2mkcd.
+* Information on transitioning from Touch Develop to MakeCode can be found at https://makecode.com/td2mkcd;
-* You can learn more about Microsoft MakeCode at [makecode.com](https://makecode.com)
+* Learn more about Microsoft MakeCode at [makecode.com](https://makecode.com).